das-developers/dasFlex/docs/CmdTemplates.md

 ### Example Set 1: Translation of simple query parameters

-In the following example the PARAM_SELECTOR is only triggered on the presence or absence of an HTTP GET parameter.
+In the following example, the PARAM_SELECTOR is only triggered on the presence or absence of an HTTP GET parameter.

 The template:
 ```